sarah-antillia/Tensorflow-Image-Segmentation-API/README.md

 <h2>
 3 TensorflowSlightlyFlexibleUNet
 </h2>
-This UNet model can be slightly flexibly customizable by a configuration file.<br>
+This <a href="./src/TensorflowUNet.py">TensorflowUNet</a> model can be slightly flexibly customizable by a configuration file.<br>
 For example, <b>TensorflowSlightlyFlexibleUNet/MultipleMyeloma</b> model will be customizable by using <a href="./projects/TensorflowSlightlyFlexibleUNet/MultipleMyeloma/train_eval_infer.config">
 train_eval_infer.config.</a>